Schemarise/demo-alfa-project/README.md

 <!--
-    If viewing raw file in GitPod, for easier reading, right-click on the file on Explorer, and select 'Open Preview' /-->
+    If viewing raw file in GitPod/GitHub, for easier reading, right-click on the file on Explorer, and select 'Open Preview' /-->

 [![Built using ALFA](https://alfa-lang.io/_images/built-using-ALFA.png)](https://alfa-lang.io)